sportsbitenews/msg-gateway/README.md

 Your `api_key_sid/api_key_secret` can be created by going to __Developer Center > API Keys__

 Go to __Progammable SMS > Messaging Services__ and create a new one.
 There you'll get a `messaging_service_sid`.
 Under __Inbound Settings__, make sure __Process Inbound Messages__ is checked and set your __Request Url__ to your webhook endpoint: `https://xxxx.execute-api.xxxx.amazonaws.com/dev/webhook/twilio` (the method should be set to `HTTP_GET`)

+####TODO
+- there's a bug with twilio because we're sending a content-type=application/json header but the body is actually xml
+- can we use generators and yield to clean up all this promise-passing? that would be cool
+- figure out someway to use api_keys from api-gateway
+- we're not handling secrets very well right now. serverless should be coming out with a built in solution in their final release
+- turn all these todos into github issues